johnhenry/RandomOrgAPI/README.md

     * max - the largest number included
         //Default:9

+### RandomOrgAPI.integerSets(parameters,callback,failure)
-### RandomOrgAPI.integerSet - creates an list of sets of integers
+creates an list of sets of integers
-parameters
+	Parameters
     * min - the minimum possible value for the generated integers
         //Default:0
     * max - the maximum possible value for the generated integers